top of page

 Through genealogical research, we determined a common ancestor with another family with the same gene mutation.
 As a result, Jane Wright Earl was medically recognized as the proband—or the starting point for the genetic study of this type of OTC deficiency.

-Together with a Medical Genetic Genealogist, we've been able to not only build an extensive family tree, but we've also been able to identify over 1,200 individuals at risk of OTC deficiency.
+Together with an Inheritance Mapping Specialist, we've been able to not only build an extensive family tree, but we've also been able to identify over 1,200 individuals at risk of OTC deficiency.

 Jane+Wright+Earl.jpeg